cherumanoj05/finalYearProject/README.md

-# ⚽ ScoutSmart – AI-Based Football Player Recommendation System
+# ⚽ AI-Based Football Player Recommendation System

 This project uses machine learning to analyze football player statistics and recommend the most valuable players based on your budget and preferences.